unrenormalizable/rustella/README.md

 ## Development Principles

-- Clean room implementation ie no referring to any existing A2600 emulator code.
+- Clean room implementation
+  - Not allowed: Referring to any existing emulator code or design.
   - Allowed: Datasheets / tutorials / discussions on the web that is not emulator code / design.
-- In no_std safe Rust.
+- In no_std, safe Rust.
 - v1: Just sufficient to play the very basic games.
 - v1: Web front-end with hardware debugger.